What Are the Advantages of a Waterless Pedicure?

 Dirty Feet

 When you think about where they travel on any given day, it’s no surprise they get dirty.
 Going barefoot, wearing soggy shoes and socks, and washing them as an afterthought invites problems.
 Limited and painful mobility is only one price you pay.
 Poor foot hygiene contributes to fungal and bacterial infections that spread to other parts of the body.
-People with diabetes or circulatory levitra diseases lose toes, legs and even lives to these infections.
+People with diabetes or circulatory best generic levitra overnight diseases lose toes, legs and even lives to these infections.

 Inspection Time